Santa Margarita Ranch AVA: Climate

 elevations and ponds in the Santa Margarita Valley.
 As a result, frost is an issue on the valley floor during the early growing season, and frost protection is a necessity for area vineyards.
+The USDA plant hardiness zone is 9a to 9b.

 Soils

 There are two active faults, the Nacimiento and Rinconada, that run through Santa Margarita Ranch.
 Over time, these faults are largely responsible for the rare array of soil types: rock alluvium, granite, volcanic, shale and ancient seabed, that are visible to the naked eye.
 The soils of the Santa Margarita Ranch viticultural area are a series of young, sandy loam to loam soils in the floodplains of the creeks, loam and gravelly loam soils on the terraces, clay loams on the highest terraces and hillsides, and pockets of clay soils in low-lying basins.
 The diversity of soil types reflects the ages of the alluvial terrace fans and the bedrock (or parent) material type, sometimes mixed from several geological formations.
 Parent materials include Monterey Shale, San Margarita Sandstone, Cretaceous granite, Cretaceous marine sandstones, and conglomerates.

 A curiosity in the region lies within Santa Margarita Ranch at the Oyster Ridge where large, fossilized oyster shells are evidently abundant.
 This is reflective of an ancient shallow seabed that allowed oysters to thrive into exceptionally large specimens.